 11 Digital Literacy Myths, Debunked

 There are a number of misconceptions about what digital literacy is and why it matters.
 Veteran teachers have faced pressure to not only ensure that their students are digitally literate, but also to be on the cutting edge of digital literacy themselves.
 However, what constitutes a digitally literate teacher is often up for debate.
 Without a clear definition, many teachers find the process of becoming digitally literate both confusing and overwhelming, especially as the pace of innovation frequently makes many technologies outdated as soon as they are learned.

 Still, digital literacy skills for teachers are crucial.
 In this article, we will first pin down exactly what digital literacy is and then work to debunk a number of common myths.

 What Digital Literacy Means and Why It Matters

 Digital literacy can be defined in several different ways.
 At the most basic level, digitally literate people know how to use technologies they are presented with.
 At a higher level, digital literacy is far more nuanced.

 The Common Core State Standards define digital literacy for students as the following:

 In demonstrating that they know how to analyze information online, students are exhibiting key critical thinking skills.
 They're showing that they can evaluate sources, hunt for multiple perspectives, navigate across various kinds of media, and integrate their found digital knowledge into their base of offline skills, knowledge, capabilities, and ideas.

-As defined in the Future Lab's "Digital Literacy Handbook," digital literacy touches on and integrates with the following areas:
+As defined in the Future Lab's "Digital Literacy Across the Curriculum," digital literacy touches on and integrates with the following areas:

 - Functional skills